dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 ## Using the Google Cloud Speech-to-Text API

 The first step in translating a video is transcribing its audio to words.
 To do this, I used Google Cloud's [Speech-to-Text API](?utm_source=blog&utm_medium=partner&utm_campaign=CDR_dal_aiml_ai-dubs_020221).
-This tool can recognize text spoken in 125 languages and supports a handful of neat, new features which are currently in beta, like:
+This tool can recognize text spoken in 125 languages and supports a handful of neat, new features (some of which are currently in beta), like:

 \-  Automatic Punctuation